fspoettel/arkham.build/README.md

 - `meta.card_pool`: packs that can be used for this deck.
 Used for limited pool deckbuilding such as #campaign-playalong.
 Format: `"<pack_code>,<pack_code>"`.
 For arkham.build, new format pack codes take precedence over old format.
 - `meta.sealed_deck`: card ids that are pickable for this deck.
 Used for sealed deckbuilding.
 Format: comma-separated list of ids `"id1,id2,id2,id3"`.
 - `meta.sealed_deck_name`: name of the sealed deck definition used. format: string.
+- `meta.transform_into`: code of the investigator that this deck's investigator has transformed into.
+I.e. `04244` for _Body of a Yithian_.

 ## File formats